 What is network monitoring?

 Network monitoring is a complex and vital topic for any company.
-Knowing its benefits and sub-areas is crucial to getting started right.
+Knowing its benefits and sub-areas is crucial.

-Network monitoring is one of the processes that make the larger network management area.
-Network monitoring is a multifaceted endeavor that at its basic deals with keeping track of what is happening within a network in order to discover issues, act upon problems, optimize performances, and network efficiency.
-This is done through a network monitoring software that takes care of collecting metrics, analyzing and presenting them to network administrators, so action can be taken, whenever necessary.
+Network monitoring is one of the processes that makes up the larger topic of network management.
+Network monitoring is a multifaceted endeavor that deals with keeping track of what is happening within a network in order to discover issues, act upon problems, optimize performance, and maintain network efficiency.
+This is done through a network monitoring software that takes care of collecting metrics, analyzing and presenting them to network administrators so action can be taken, whenever necessary.

-What was once a simple task for the limited extensions of networks of old has become staggeringly complex as networks became larger.
-Different network monitoring protocols have been created along with the tools to effectively monitor a network to help the administrators wade through the numerous hosts and devices to monitor.
-Network monitoring metrics collected through these protocols and network monitoring services that make use of them are the core of what is network monitoring.
+What was once a simple task for the limited extensions of networks of old has become staggeringly complex as networks have grown ever larger and more varied.
+Different network monitoring protocols have been created along with the tools to effectively monitor a network in order to help administrators wade through the numerous hosts and devices in need of monitoring.
+Network monitoring metrics collected through these protocols and network monitoring services that make use of them are at the core of what is network monitoring.

-Network monitoring does not only include monitoring the health and performance of a network, though.
-It includes subtopics like network performance monitoring, network security monitoring and plenty of others.
-All or most of these are supported by a network monitoring system, granting the administrator a holistic view of the infrastructure.
+Network monitoring does not only include monitoring the health and performance of a network.
+It also includes subtopics like network performance monitoring, network security monitoring and plenty of others.
+All or most of these are supported by a network monitoring system, that grants the administrator an holistic view of the infrastructure.

 Monitoring services of a switch